gmod-integration/docs/docs/informations/partnerchip.md

 ## What you get ?

-### Classic Partnerchip

 - Acces to the partnerchip support.
 - Your server will be listed on our website.
 - You will have a custom channel on our discord server.
 - A special role on our discord server.
 - Help to setup & configure the service.

-### Premium Partnerchip

-- All the classic partnerchip advantage.
 - The premium version of our service for free.

 ## Condition

 - Not been banned from our service or our discord.
 - Active the verification system on your discord server.
-- You need to have a discord server with at least 100 members.
-(For the classic partnerchip)
-- You need to have a discord server with at least 500 members.
-(For the premium partnerchip)
+- You need to have a discord server with at least 500 members and +- 25 recurring players on your server.

 ## How to apply ?